lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 Pentecostal Holiness Church in the Carolinas.
-Further, Cashwell's teachings had a direct influence on Tomlinson, then a leader of a small holiness group in the Unicoi Mountains of Tennessee and North Carolina, which would become the Church of God. xxviii After hearing Cashwell's message, Tomlinson described his struggle to embody these new signs.
+Further, Cashwell's teachings had a direct influence on Tomlinson, then a leader of a small holiness group in the Unicoi Mountains of Tennessee and North Carolina, which would become the Church of God. [^28] After hearing Cashwell's message, Tomlinson described his struggle to embody these new signs.
 "I ceased not to preach that it was our privilege to receive the Holy Ghost and speak in tongues as they did on the day of Pentecost.
-I did not have the experience, so I was almost always among the altar seekers."xxix The pursuit of baptism consumed him, as he "was so hungry for the Holy Ghost that I scarcely cared for food, friendship or anything else."xxx He was rewarded with an intense experience.
+I did not have the experience, so I was almost always among the altar seekers." [^29] The pursuit of baptism consumed him, as he "was so hungry for the Holy Ghost that I scarcely cared for food, friendship or anything else."
+[^30] He was rewarded with an intense experience.
 He claimed that he levitated, shook, and fell to the floor.
-He spoke in "ten different languages," miraculously travelled to numerous countries, and saw a vision of some great, bloody future conflict.
+He spoke in "ten different languages," miraculously traveled to numerous countries, and saw a vision of some great, bloody future conflict.
 Following this experience, Tomlinson made signs and miracles a key feature of his rapidly growing movement.

-Before trading the Unicoi Mountains for the nearby city of Cleveland, Tennessee, in 1905, most of Tomlinson's followers resided in distant mountain communities in the rural areas of "Monroe, Polk, Bradley, and McMinn counties in East Tennessee and Cherokee County in Western North Carolina."xxxi According to historian Mickey Crews, early church members "tended to live outside the social and economic mainstream.
-Just as Appalachia was on the periphery of the South, they too lived on the fringe of the dominant society."xxxii The church's earliest preachers and converts tended to be poor, rural whites with little education and few means.xxxiii Many were critical of the industrialization of Appalachia and skeptical of the middle-class values associated with urban life.
+Before trading the Unicoi Mountains for the nearby city of Cleveland, Tennessee, in 1905, most of Tomlinson's followers resided in distant mountain communities in the rural areas of "Monroe, Polk, Bradley, and McMinn counties in East Tennessee and Cherokee County in Western North Carolina." [^31] According to historian Mickey Crews, early church members "tended to live outside the social and economic mainstream.
+Just as Appalachia was on the periphery of the South, they too lived on the fringe of the dominant society." [^32] The church's earliest preachers and converts tended to be poor, rural whites with little education and few means. [^33] Many were critical of the industrialization of Appalachia and skeptical of the middle-class values associated with urban life.